MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-06-08-mobile-foundation-dashdb-connectivity-issue.md

 ---
-title: 'Database Connectivity issues on IBM MobileFoundation because of a dashDB for Tansactions security update'
+title: 'Database Connectivity issues on IBM MobileFoundation because of a dashDB for Transactions security update'
 date: 2017-06-08
 tags:
 - MobileFirst_Foundation